ember-learn/ember-blog/source/2020-03-27-the-ember-times-issue-141.md

 👋 Emberistas! 🐹

 Yehuda's Octane Tutorial 🔥,
-A quick tip for refactoring your templates 📑,
-Dive into angle and curly bracket invocations 🔍,
+a quick tip for refactoring your templates 📑, dive into angle and curly bracket invocations 🔍, easier porting of websites with Percy ✨,
+Feeder Corona Dashboard 📰,
-Track JavaScript's built-in classes 💯,
+track JavaScript's built-in classes 💯,
-Ember Autostash Modifier 💾,
+Ember autostash modifier 💾,
-Decorator positioning now enforceable ↕️,
-Stand Alone EmberConf 2020 Videos Are Out 🎥,
-Read about how to use a ember-template-lint rule from an addon ✅, Easier porting of websites with Percy ✨,
+read about how to use a ember-template-lint rule from an addon ✅, decorator positioning now enforceable ↕️, and last, but not least, stand alone EmberConf 2020 videos are out 🎥!
-Feeder Corona Dashboard 📰

 READMORE